lisyarus/logic/README.md

 Deduction receives a proof on the stdin and puts a similar proof without hypothesis using the deduction theorem.
 The proof must be in the form as in the example files.

+Completeness receives a statement on stdin and proves it, provided it is true.